Barnsley Early Start and Family Services

 Is childminding for you?

 Childminders are people who care for children in their own home from a number of different families.
 If you become a childminder, you must register with either Ofsted or a recognised childminder agency.
-Once registered, childminders in England must comply with the requirements of the early years foundation stage (EYFS) for children from birth to age five which is the statutory framework.
+Once registered, childminders in England must comply with the requirements of the early years foundation stage (EYFS).
+This is for children from birth to age five and is the statutory framework.
 If they care for children aged five or older they must also be registered on and comply with the requirements of the childcare register.

 The team has many years of experience in childcare.
 They can give guidance and answer any questions you might have to help you better understand this role.